Modified dipole-dipole interactions in the presence of a nanophotonic waveguide: Effect of the collective interaction on the transmission of fiber-guided light

 \section{Effect of the collective interaction on the transmission of fiber-guided light}

-An ensemble of many emitters couples collectively to its environment.
-This in turn means that small variations of the coefficient matrices $V_{\alpha\beta}$ and $\Gamma_{\alpha\beta}$ in the master equation (\ref{eq:meq}) have a large effect on observables such as the photon emission rate or the spectrum of the light that is absorbed and emitted from the ensemble.
+The effect of the modifications that we find in the dipole-dipole interaction between a pair atoms becomes greatly amplified when considering observables in a large ensemble of many emitters.
+The key to understand this amplification is that the emitters couple \textit{collectively} to its environment.
+This in turn means that each of the $N^2$ terms $V_{\alpha\beta}$ and $\Gamma_{\alpha\beta}$ of the dipole-dipole and dissipation matrices play a role in the (collective) coherent and incoherent dynamics of the system.
+Hence, small variations of the coefficients $V_{\alpha\beta}$ and $\Gamma_{\alpha\beta}$ in the master equation (\ref{eq:meq}) have a large effect on observables such as the photon emission rate or the spectrum of the light that is absorbed and emitted from the ensemble.

 We illustrate this now by investigating the transmission signal of fiber-guided light when a periodic chain of $N$ atoms is placed in the vicinity of the fiber surface (see Fig. \ref{Transmission3x3}).
 Here, in the cylindrical coordinate system, the coordinates of atom $\alpha$ are given by $\mathbf{r}_{\alpha}=(x_a,0,(\alpha-1)a)$.
 The system is driven by a weak probing field of frequency $\omega_p$ detuned from the atomic resonance frequency by the detuning $\Delta = \omega_p-\omega_a$ and with Rabi frequency $\Omega$.
 The light field enters the nanofiber from its left, is guided through the nanofiber, interacts with the atomic chain, and its transmitted signal is measured at a position $z$ to the right of the chain in the fiber as \cite{PhysRevA.95.033818,Asenjo2017}